Byers Green

+Thomas Wright, (1711–1786) an 18th-century astronomer, architect, garden designer, mathematician and polymath was born and died in Byers Green Hall (a second large Hall located in the centre of the village to the East of the High Street - now demolished).
+Wright was educated at King James I Grammar School in nearby Bishop Auckland prior to being apprenticed to a clockmaker in the town.
+By 1734, after various adventures, Wright had progressed to making a huge working model of the universe (an orrery) for an aristocratic London patron.
+This set him on his remarkable career that included the first accurate description of the Milky Way.
+Wright built his observatory, Westerton Tower, on a high ridge near Byers Green and adjacent to the hamlet of Westerton.
+The Tower is a circular structure, in a Gothic revival style of the 18th century.
+The Observatory appears in a document of 1744, but does not appear to have been completed until after Wright's death in 1786.
+A plaque dated 1950 was erected to commemorate the 200th anniversary of his publication "The Original Theory of the Universe" of 1750.
+Thomas Wright's works can be viewed at Durham University Library.The library has a large collection of Wright's manuscripts, publications, and other materials related to his life and work.
+The collection is held in the Archives and Special Collections at Durham University Library, Palace Green, Durham DH1 3RN.
+An online catalog of the collection is available.

 Professor Harold Orton, (1898–1975) a noted 20th-century linguist and English dialectologist was also born here.
 Harold Orton was the son of a schoolmaster at Byers Green and attended King James I Grammar School in Bishop Auckland followed by Merton College, Oxford.
 His 1933 book The Phonology of a South Durham Dialect, based on the dialect of the area, was re-published by Routledge in 2015.

 Sir Percy Cradock, GCMG, (1923–2010) a senior British civil servant, was born in Byers Green.
 He was educated at Alderman Wraith Grammar School, Spennymoor followed by St John's College, Cambridge, where he read law.
 Having trained as a barrister Cradock joined the Diplomatic Service and during his career held a number of senior diplomatic posts, including Ambassador to China.
 Later in his career he was labelled by the media as the 'UK's most senior spy' because he chaired the Joint Intelligence Committee (UK) under Margaret Thatcher's government.
 Cradock died in London on 22 January 2010, aged 86.

-It is not known whether there was a village at Byers Green in the Anglo-Saxon period.
-The village name is quite late; it was first recorded in 1345 as Bires.
-It is probably the exact equivalent of the modern word 'byres'.
-The village name thus means '(the green by the) cowsheds'.

-Byers Green remained a farming area throughout the medieval period and into the 16th and 17th century.
-Most people would have worked on the land.